The following databases are useful sources of national legislation and commentary.

 For more resources for finding legislation from individual countries, see the ILO Library's Research Guide on Labour Law (National).

-See a critique of the OCED database in Martin Myant and Laura Brandhuber, 'Uses and Abuses of the OECD's Employment Protection Legislation Index in Research and EU Policy-Making' (7 December 2016) ETUI Research Paper - Working Paper 2016.11.
+For a critique of the OCED database, see Martin Myant and Laura Brandhuber, 'Uses and Abuses of the OECD's Employment Protection Legislation Index in Research and EU Policy-Making' (7 December 2016) ETUI Research Paper - Working Paper 2016.11.
 Full-text article available on SSRN (open access).

 The following tools are useful for comparing two or more jurisdictions on various workers' rights topics.
 As well as ILO Conventions, workers' rights are enshrined in several human rights treaties - to see more on comparing human rights in relation to employment/labour, see the Comparative / Global Human Rights tab on the Human Rights Law Research Guide.